Sagar-035/Qyrus_Assignment/README.md

 2. Visit the Groq website and sign up for a free API key.
 Note that the key is valid for 24 hours after creation.

 3. Once you have the API key, save it in a .env file at the root of your project.
-  Create a .env file and add the following line:

   GROQ_API_KEY=your_api_key_here

 4. Run the Application

    streamlit run test.py